frank038/gpasteboard/README.md

 Gpasteboard is a clipboard program for Linux.
-The main program and its applet are built using
-Python (version 3) and the Gtk3 libraries.
+The main program and its applet are built using Python3 and the Gtk3 libraries.
 No additional modules are required.

 Gpasteboard can store and set pieces of text and